pivlab/onboarding/onboarding.md

 In this group, we have a calendar that you should be able to see and modify.
 In this calendar, we add:
 1. *lab events*: mandatory events such as lab meetings, scrums, and group deadlines.
 1. *attendance*: for noting individual availability (i.e. whether you'll be out of the office); it should be used, for example, to note vacations, conference travel, and other workday conflicts.
+For example, if you'll be out of the office for a few days, create an event in the "Pividori Lab" calendar with the title "Your name: out of office" or "Your name: attending ASHG."

 **Accounts:** Lab members are expected to have accounts for the following and be members of the specified (organizations) if applicable: